Delamination (geology)

 California's Sierra Nevada Mountains (formed by delamination) as seen from the International Space Station.
 When a large portion of dense materials was removed under the tectonic plate at this location, the remaining portion of the crust and lithosphere underwent a rapid uplift forming this mountain range.

-In geodynamics, delamination refers to the loss and sinking (foundering) of the portion of the lowermost lithosphere from the tectonic plate to which it was attached.
+In geodynamics, delamination is the loss and sinking (foundering) of the portion of the lowermost lithosphere from the tectonic plate to which it was attached.

 Mechanism

 The outer portion of the Earth is divided into an upper, lithosphere layer and a lower, asthenosphere layer.
 The lithosphere layer is composed of two parts, an upper, the crustal lithosphere and lower, the mantle lithosphere.
 The crustal lithosphere is in unstable mechanical equilibrium because the underlying mantle lithosphere has a greater density than the asthenosphere below.
 The difference in densities can be explained by thermal expansion/contraction, composition, and phase changes.
 Negative buoyancy of the lower continental crust and mantle lithosphere drive delamination.

 Delamination occurs when the lower continental crust and mantle lithosphere break away from the upper continental crust.
 There are two conditions that need to be met in order for delamination to proceed: